The optimum shaft coupling for your application

 A shaft coupling from abp is virtually maintenance-free and performs its task with high precision throughout its entire service life.
 It also decouples the encoder from the machine drive mechanically, thermally and, in some versions, electrically.

-On this page we have summarized all frequently asked questions about shaft couplings for you.
-Not the right one for you?
-Contact us now – we will be happy to advise you personally!
+On this page, we have compiled all frequently asked questions about shaft couplings for you.
+Are you looking for further information?
+Contact us now—we will be happy to advise you personally!

 What is a shaft coupling?

-A shaft coupling is a mechanical component that mechanically connects two shafts in order to transmit rotary motion and torque.
-It is used to compensate for small misalignments and radial, axial and angular misalignments between the shafts and to minimize vibrations, enabling smooth and precise power transmission.
+A shaft coupling is a mechanical component that mechanically connects two shafts to transmit rotational motion and torque.
+This product serves to compensate for minor misalignments and radial, axial, and angular misalignments between the shafts and to minimize vibrations, enabling smooth and precise power transmission.

-Shaft couplings are divided into backlash-free, flexible and torsionally rigid models, which are specially designed to compensate for shaft misalignments, vibrations and shocks in drives.
-They can be equipped with a clamping hub, feather key and grub screw to ensure secure mounting and fastening.
+Shaft couplings are divided into backlash-free, elastic, and torsionally rigid models, which are specially designed to compensate for shaft misalignments, vibrations, and shocks in drives.
+They can be equipped with a clamping hub, key, and threaded pin to ensure secure mounting and fastening.

-A shaft coupling from abp can be used in numerous industrial applications, for example in mechanical engineering, automation or in drive solutions to efficiently connect drives and machine components.
-There are rigid, flexible and semi-rigid couplings, each of which fulfills specific requirements.
+A shaft coupling from abp can be used in numerous industrial applications, such as in mechanical engineering, automation, or drive solutions, to efficiently connect drives and machine components.
+There are different types of couplings: rigid, flexible, and semi-rigid couplings, each of which meets specific requirements.

 What is a shaft coupling used for?